qlkaaron/Automatic-trash-classification-bins/README.md

 The four MG996R servos are respectively connected to the VCC pin, GND pin, and signal pin of the driver board.

 ![image](https://github.com/qlkaaron/Smart-Trash-Bin/blob/main/img/motor.jpg)

-## Project Components
-This project uses the following components:
-1. Raspberry Pi 3B
-2. Raspberry Pi HD camera
-3. Four servos
-4. Four trash bins
-5. Loptop with GPU

-The Raspberry Pi 3B is used to run the image recognition algorithm and control the servos.
-The Raspberry Pi camera is used to capture images of the garbage being thrown away.
-The four servos are used to open the corresponding bin for disposal.
-The four trash bins are labeled and the servo uses a simple device to open and close the lid of the trash can.

-## Project Environment
-The environment and software required for this project:
-1. Ubuntu 18.04
-2. Windows 10 for remote desktop and model traning
-3. Qt Creator 4.6.2 (Enterprise)
-4. YOLOv5
-5. Opencv 4.7.0

 ## Getting Started
 To get started with this project, you will need a Raspberry Pi 3B, Raspberry Pi camera, four servos, and four trash bins.
 You will also need to install the image recognition algorithm on the Raspberry Pi and connect the servos to the Raspberry Pi.